public class RecursiveGroupLayout extends AbstractLayoutStage

 The improvement of the routing of inter-edges is based on the insertion

-s or the conversion
+of PortCandidates or the conversion of

-s.
+PortConstraints into PortCandidates.
 Hence, they only work well if the applied layout algorithm

-supports PortCandidate
+supports PortCandidates.

-This algorithm also provides a From Sketch mode
+This algorithm also provides a From Sketch mode that should be activated if the

 applied layout algorithm runs in From Sketch mode, too.
 Otherwise, the initial coordinates may not be considered